OCTDigitalPhantoms/MICCAI_SASHIMI_2025/SyntheticSkinDB/Readme.md

 ## Directory structure

-Put the data into the following structure (or use as provided if already arranged):
+Put the data into the following structure:

 ```
 Data/